maxpolun/maxpolun.github.io/_posts/2012-06-15-comments_are_a_go.markdown

 ---
 I've set up disqus -- comments are now allowed.

-Next ont he list is setting up a resume page and an about page.
+Next on the list is setting up a resume page and an about page.